MotokiShiga/stem-nmf/README.md

     demo_nmf_so

-and **NMF-ARD-SO** (Nonnegative Matrix Factorization with Automatic Relevance Determination Soft Orthogonality constraint):
+and **NMF-ARD-SO** (Nonnegative Matrix Factorization with Automatic Relevance Determination and Soft Orthogonality constraint):

     demo_nmf_ard_so